 The term Shadow IT conjures up images of a homogeneous set of risky apps being (mis)used by bad actors in your organization.
 The reality is that what we find in the shadows is far more nuanced and less alarming than this.
 We used real-world (aggregate) discovery data from Trelica customers to provide a sense of what IT teams are likely to find.
 The results are covered in much more detail in this article.
 Here is a summary:

-• Time and again we see popular business apps that are addressing emergent business needs (e.g. remote team collaboration tools)
+- Time and again we see popular business apps that are addressing emergent business processes (e.g. remote team collaboration tools)

 SaaS discovery will reveal a variety of apps in the shadows, and each needs to be addressed in a different way.
 You can revoke permissions, block access, engage with the users, or simply accept the usage.
 None of this is to say that there isn’t risk in shadow IT, what we’re advocating is that you don’t consider it as a monolith.
 Creating a SaaS inventory and putting a SaaS management program in place will give you visibility and the tools to respond proportionately to what you discover.